-Maretarium’s summer 2021 special exhibition will feature unique images of Finnish nature below the surface, including those moments when the water begins to freeze.
+Maretarium’s special exhibition will feature unique images of Finnish nature below the surface, including those moments when the water begins to freeze.
 Teemu Lakka (d.b.
 1980 in Anjalankoski) has been working at Maretarium as aquarist-diver since spring 2019.

 Lakka started underwater photography in 2009.
 The enthusiasm for filming came from the fact that the verbal explanation alone was not enough to tell what the finest subsurface objects looked like.